2024 Israel–Lebanon ceasefire agreement: Negotiation process

 On 5 January 2024, then Hezbollah Secretary General Hassan Nasrallah called for negotiations on the demarcation of the border between Lebanon and Israel (also concerning the disputed Shebaa Farms territory).
 But he predicated these negotiations on a ceasefire in Gaza.
 In July 2024, Nasrallah again promised a ceasefire on the Lebanese border should a ceasefire also happen in Gaza.
 In June 2024, US envoy Amos Hochstein travelled to Lebanon to meet Lebanese Speaker of the Parliament Nabih Berri.
 He also met with Israeli Prime Minister Benjamin Netanyahu in Israel.
 Hochstein also made a similar visit in August.
 A Lebanese analyst stated at the time that Hezbollah had not expected the war in Gaza "to continue for so long".

 On 25 September, the United States, European Union, Qatar and several other countries called for a 21-day ceasefire between Israel and Lebanon.
 Hezbollah leader Nasrallah expressed his agreement with this ceasefire proposal to the Lebanese Foreign Minister, but this was not communicated to the US State Department.
 On 27 September, Israel assassinated Nasrallah.
 A 60-day ceasefire was proposed in late October.

 In November 2024, US envoy Amos Hochstein met with Lebanese and Israeli leaders to negotiate the ceasefire deal.
 In Lebanon, he met with Lebanese Speaker of the Parliament Nabih Berri, who had Hezbollah's support to negotiate.
-On 20 November, Hezbollah Secretary-General Naim Qassem approved the deal.
+On 20 November, Hezbollah Secretary-General Naim Qassem said his organization had "provided feedback" on the proposed deal.
 France was added as a mediator to the deal after it walked back on its statement that it would arrest Benjamin Netanyahu for alleged war crimes.
 After some delays from the Israeli side, Hochstein threatened to withdraw from negotiations unless Israel moved forward with the deal.
 On 27 November, Israel's security cabinet endorsed the agreement with a 10–1 vote.
 The ceasefire was hailed as a significant accomplishment for the Biden Administration, with US President Joe Biden stating that the agreement was "designed to be a permanent cessation of hostilities."